mjhea0/programming-exercises/README.md

 7. Write a function that returns the total discount ($), given the original amount and discount percentage.
 Return a warning if the discount amount is greater than 100 or less that 0 percent.
 Test the results.
 8. Class it up.
 Wrap a class around the last function.
 Instantiate the class and call the function.
 Then use unittests and rspec to test.
 9. Generate n random numbers from 0 to 100, then output them in ascending order.
+10. Generate a random number from 1000 to 9999 and output the sum of its digits.
+For example, if the number is 1049, then the output should be 14.